hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

 Upon reaching the Alerts & Reports screen, the Alerts interface is displayed by default.
 You can easily toggle between the Alerts and Reports tabs to control the content they wish to view.

-Below the tabs, you'll find "Last Updated" information, indicating when the screen was last refreshed. you can force a refresh by selecting the circular "Refresh" icon.
+Below the Alerts and Reports tabs is “Last Updated” information, this simply conveys when the screen was last updated with data.
+You can force refresh the page by selecting the circular “Refresh” icon.

+The filters and search features enable you to quickly find the alert or report that you're looking for, which is invaluable when there are many entries.

 ## Filters and Search Features